If admitted, can I defer my admission to the following year?

 Do I need to alert my employer and recommenders?

-Sample Verbiage: I have been accepted to the MQM: Health Analytics program, Class of 20XX, at Duke University’s Fuqua School of Business in Durham, North Carolina.
+Sample Verbiage: I have been accepted to The Master of Quantitative Management program, Class of 20XX, at The Fuqua School of Business in Durham, North Carolina.
 The Fuqua School of Business employs a third party vendor to conduct background verifications.
 The verification process is conducted to evaluate the accuracy of information included in my application.
-This is a standard part of the enrollment process.
-The Fuqua School of Business does not anticipate finding any inconsistencies between the information reported in my application and their investigative results.
+This is a standard part of the enrollment process in which The Fuqua School of Business does not anticipate finding any inconsistencies between the information reported in my application and their investigative results.
 They fully expect all matriculates to join Fuqua as planned.

 Recommender: I would like to inform you that Re Vera Services may contact you in order to verify your recommendation.